Medal of Merit of the Autonomous Region of Madeira

 The honour was created by Regional Decree n.
 3/79/M, signed on January 30 and published on March 24, 1979.

 The decision of the attribution is made by the Standing Committee of the Assembly, having received a proposal «of any of the sovereign organs of the Republic, of the Regional Government or of any member of the Legislative Assembly» and taking the opinion of the President of the Regional Government or of a Regional Secretary and of other entities in the area concerned.
-At the request of any Member, an vote may be taken in the plenary of the Assembly.
+At the request of any Member, a vote may be taken in the plenary of the Assembly.

 The honour is presented by the President of the Legislative Assembly, in a solemn act defined by the Permanent Commission.